Tsuuko4512/IPChecker/README.md

 ## Feature
 - View IP address and HOST.
-- Determined if the IP address has changed.
+- Determine whether the IP address has changed.
 - Returns ip on access with curl.

 ## Parameters

 ### mode=ip

-Return only the IP address
+Return only the IP address.

 ``` ipchk.php?mode=ip or /?mode=ip ```